TIBHannover/oersi-setup/README.md

      * Create a Gitlab-Schedule in your project **CI / CD** -> **Schedules**
      * uncomment "scheduled deployment" section in _.gitlab-ci.yml_ and adjust to your inventory-filename

-## Run it locally
+### Run it locally with VirtualBox

-Set up an oer-search-index in a virtual machine with minimal effort.
+Scenario: To test the index a little bit with minimal effort, you can use a local installation in the local VirtualBox VM via vargant.
+This is also suitable for developers to perform "system tests" for their changes.

 Prerequisites
 * [Git](https://git-scm.com/downloads) (tested with 2.17.1)